CelsiaSolaraStarflare/Arcana/README.md

 ## 📜 License

 ```
-This project is licensed under CC-BY-ND-SA by Indexademics.
+This project is licensed under CC-BY-SA by Indexademics.

 This means:
-❌ No derivatives
 ❌ No unauthorized redistribution
 ✅ Attribution required
 ✅ Sharing with proper credit allowed
+✅ Develope Alike Local Chatbots Upon this Basis

 StandardCAS™ contributed to major portions of code and infrastructure.
 They hold a lifelong, irrevocable license to distribute and modify the Arcana platform, under synchronization with Indexademics.